redhat-developer/try-in-dev-spaces-browser-extension/CONTRIBUTING.md

 # Sideloading the extension to different browsers

-After building the extension, sideload the extension located in the `dist` folder.
+After building the extension, sideload the extension located under the `dist` folder.

-## Chromium based browsers (Google Chrome, Microsoft Edge, Brave, etc.)
+## Chromium-based browsers (Google Chrome, Microsoft Edge, Brave, etc.)
 1. Open the extensions page by visiting `chrome://extensions`, `edge://extensions`, `brave://extensions`, etc.
 2. Enable `Developer mode`.
-3. Click `Load unpacked` and provide the location to the `dist` folder.
+3. Click `Load unpacked` and provide the location to the `dist/chromium` folder.
-4. Upon loading the extension, the `Unrecognized manifest key 'browser_specfic_settings` warning can be ignored.
-5. In the extension's `Permissions` tab, provide the permissions to access data for `https://github.com`.
+4. In the extension's `Permissions` tab, provide the permissions to access data for `https://github.com`.

 ## Firefox version
 1. Open the `about:debugging` page.
 2. Navigate to `This Firefox`.
-3. Click `Load Temporary Add-on` then select any file in the `dist` folder.
+3. Click `Load Temporary Add-on` then select any file in the `dist/firefox-safari` folder.
 4. Open the `about:addons` page.
 5. Under the extensions `Permissions` tab, provide permissions for the extension to access data on `https://github.com`.